 most popular container construction materials.

 Every commercial and industrial enterprise requires a means to store and ship products.
 Also, simple operational necessities like space management require the use of containers to keep office supplies, industrial ingredients and other supplies organized.
 Outside of the context of business, cardboard boxes are widely used in private homes for small-scale storage and during moving.
 Because cardboard boxes are inexpensive, and because in consumer contexts they can be used to store almost anything, they are among the most popular moving and storage tools available.
-The same is true for their popularity as shipping containers; cardboard boxes are widely used by manufacturers and distributors to transport their products to their customers.
+The same is true for their popularity as shipping containers; cardboard boxes and tubes are widely used by manufacturers and distributors to transport their products to their customers.
 In addition to their capacity as storage and shipping materials, cardboard boxes can be used as containers for cereal and other free-flowing food products, produce, office supplies like staples and paperclips and for a wide variety of other small objects.

 Cardboard boxes are sturdy, and they can be made to nearly any size required.
 Cardboard is actually a blanket term that is often assigned to any paper-based container construction material.
 Within industry, different paper-based container construction materials are given names that are specific to their composition; paperboard, binder’s board, fiberboard and containerboard are just a few examples.
 Most cardboard varieties are recyclable and less costly than other types of container construction materials.
 Each variety can be offered as folding, fastened or taped; each variety has its own advantages and disadvantages.
 Beyond a certain level of container capacity, many cardboard boxes are corrugated to increase their durability and impact resistance.
 Corrugation involves sandwiching a rippled or fluted piece of material between sheets of the same material.
 This process can improve the resistance of the container to falling, puncture and other hazards.
 As long as there is a need in consumer and business contexts for storage materials, there is likely to always be a need for cardboard boxes.